My very favourite genre.

 Invariably and interestingly, the decent men (few and far between) in the novel have some physical affliction.
 The majority, however, appear to be underworked, over-reliant on drink and handy with their fists, assuming tea on the table and a sexual receptacle as their birthright.
 It is easy to see why feminism had no meaning in such circumstances.
 Nothing had changed for these women.

 Such reading resonates at times with my working-class upbringing in Birmingham.
 Mine was somewhat more ‘respectable’ but the life of, say, my maternal grandmother was very similar to those women in the book.
-She died at 46, ill for many years and worn out by the ravages of bearing five children, a sexually demanding (putting it nicely) out-of-work husband, who spent more time drunk than sober (sorry, Grandad) whose idea of parenting was a good thrashing with his belt, and whose idea of grand-parenting was not knowing the children’s names.
+She died at 46, ill for many years and worn out by the ravages of bearing five children, a sexually demanding (there’s a euphemism) brutish out-of-work husband, who spent more time drunk than sober (sorry, Grandad) whose idea of parenting was a good thrashing with his belt, and whose idea of grand-parenting was not knowing the children’s names.
 At least there was no favouritism.

-It is maybe this awareness of what life was (and still is) like for many women which has long made the social realism genre (or the more pejorative term, as Ken Loach says here, ‘kitchen sink drama’) so overwhelmingly attractive to me.
-The focus on examining, not celebrating or denigrating, working-class lives, made them seem as if they mattered.
+It is maybe this awareness of what life was (and still is) like for many women which has long made the social realism genre (or the more pejorative term, as Ken Loach may say, ‘kitchen sink drama’) so overwhelmingly attractive to me.
+The focus on examining, not celebrating or denigrating working-class lives, made them seem as if they mattered.

 I have an ongoing dark fascination with watching films, now termed ‘British New Wave’, from the 1960s, my growing up years.
 These films were almost documentary in nature but generally represented the socially marginalised within their contemporary social context.